kpietak/powershell-scripts/README.md

 send-mail - sending e-mails via Thunderbird
 --------------------------------------------

-This script allows to open a compose window of Mozilla Thunderbird or other apps based on MT (such as Postbox).
+This script allows to open a compose window of Mozilla Thunderbird or other apps based on MT (such as Postbox) using most of the parameters described at http://kb.mozillazine.org/Command_line_arguments_(Thunderbird) in section _Compose new mail with command line_

 ### Usage